Azure-Samples/azd-functions-sharepoint-webhooks/README.md

    npm run build
    ```

+1. Provision the resources in Azure and deploy the functions app package by running command `azd up`.

 # Grant the functions access to SharePoint Online

 The authentication to SharePoint is done using `DefaultAzureCredential`, so the credential used depends if the functions run on the local environment, or in Azure.